by-student-2017/pycalphad-v.0.10.3-examples/README.md

 1. cd ~/pycalphad-v.0.10.3-examples
 2. cd Cr-Fe-Mo
 3. python3 ternary-CrFeMo.py
+- It would be good to compare the results with OpenCALPHAD.

 ## Example: Cr-Fe-Ni (easier user input)
 1. cd ~/pycalphad-v.0.10.3-examples
 2. cd Cr-Fe-Ni
 3. python3 ternary-CrFeNi.py
+- It would be good to compare the results with OpenCALPHAD.

 ## Example: Mo-Ni-Re (easier user input)